kanaria69/Mainecoco/README.md

-## Want to hear my pizza joke?
-Never mind, it's too cheesy.
+## Why do mathematicians hate the U.S.?
+Because it's indivisible.